CS 334: Introduction Assignment

 For some assignments this term, we'll be using the open-source database system PostgreSQL (generally spoken out loud as "postgres.").
 Over break, you should have received a password for PostgreSQL by email from Mike Tie.
 See him immediately if you don't have such a password.
 Then make sure that your password actually works: you won't need it for the first few assignments, but let's all just solve those pesky login problems now.

-PostgreSQL is installed on the department computer named perlman
+PostgreSQL is installed on the department computer named perlman.
+You can

 you'll likely need to use the longer form ssh